AlexsLemonade/reproducible-research/docs/setup_instructions/windows_installation_instructions.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-> Please be aware this setup process will take 1-2 hours to complete!
+> Please be aware this setup process may take 1-2 hours to complete!

 ## Windows Subsystem for Linux (WSL)